Ricci-Liu/cclab_text_tutorial/tutorial.md

 ![blue offseted fans](Assets/5.png)

 We know that all the white fans only has one layer, and all the blue fans have five layers.
-Thus, we can now also add value to the fanLayerNum variable when we call drawPattern function.
+Thus, we can now also add value to the fanLayerNum parameter when we call drawPattern function.

 ```javascript
 for (let y = 0; y <= height + 100; y += yGap) {